Tackling a “dirty dozen” list of health and lifestyle factors can go a long way in lowering the risk of dementia, say London experts.

 - Get assessed and treated for high blood pressure

-“While lifestyle changes aren’t a magic pill to prevent all dementias, they’re an empowering way to reduce the overall risk,” says researcher and study lead author, Surim Son, a PhD candidate at Lawson who works with the dementia research program at St. Joseph’s Health Care London (St. Joseph’s).
+“While lifestyle changes aren’t a magic pill to prevent all dementias, they’re an empowering way to reduce the overall risk,” says Lawson researcher and study lead author, Surim Son, a Western University PhD candidate who with the dementia research program at St. Joseph’s Health Care London (St. Joseph’s).

-“We’re talking about significant benefits to Canadian health and health systems,” Son adds.
+“We’re talking about significant benefits to Canadian health and health systems,” adds Son.

 The findings could also have profound implications in refocusing health policy priorities.
 The Public Health Agency of Canada is already highlighting the study as part of its resources for national health policy advisors, she notes.